 Reasons why BetterMe is a safe bet: a wide range of calorie-blasting workouts, finger-licking recipes, 24/7 support, challenges that’ll keep you on your best game, and that just scratches the surface!
 Start using our app and watch the magic happen.

 Tips For Eating Fewer Calories

-- Eliminate drinks high in calories, such as soft drinks and specialty coffee, and replace them with sparkling water.
+- Eliminate drinks high in calories, such as soft drinks and specialty coffee, and replace them with low-calorie beverages like sparkling water.

 - Avoid alcoholic beverages.

 - Limit processed foods as they contain higher levels of sugar, salt, and fat.
-Meaning limit desserts, breakfast, cereals, fast food, and other high-calorie foods.
+You should be careful with desserts, breakfast, cereals, fast food, and other high-calorie foods.

 - Prepare home-cooked meals as compared to ordering.
 It gives you more control over what you add to your plate, the portions, and calories.
 The diet quality is better and rich in fruits and vegetables and lower fats.

 In summary, you can easily play with calories in your diet to ensure you consume the needed amounts of calories needed by the body without straining.
 A good example is this 1200 calorie diet menu; it should give you an idea of planning your meals.

 Your next best way to create a caloric deficit is through exercise.
 Start with increasing your physical activity levels to incorporate more workouts.
 Meaning, indulge in HIIT workouts, new exercise routines than the ones you have, and more muscle strengthening exercises.